adminph-de/docker-observium/README.md

 ```
 Check the [DockerHub Repository](https://hub.docker.com/r/codesnipes/observium) to see the different tags.

 ## Usage

-After a sucessfull creation or pulling of the image, you can run the container
+After a sucessfull creation or pulling of the image, you can run the container.

 ### Volumes:
 You might like to keep the configuration in a docker volume to persist your settings: